heinezen/openage/doc/ideas/projects/p2_sprite_editor.md

 Graphics for openage are stored as (PNG) spritesheets with attached metadata files.
-The PNG spritesheet contains animation frames in 32-Bit color depth.
+The PNG spritesheet contains animation frames in 32-Bit colour depth.
 For metadata, a plain-text config file that stores additional renderer settings is used.

 It should be noted that openage spritesheets are not purely